Kraft Foods Inc.: Brands

 Seventy additional brands have revenues greater than $100 million.
 In total, 40 brands are at least 100 years old.

 Controversies

 Trans-fat litigation

 In 2003, a California lawyer made national headlines by suing Kraft for using trans fat in Oreo cookies.
-Kraft foods announced a trans-fat free reformulation of Oreos shortly after the 2003 lawsuit was filed, and the lawsuit was dropped.
+Kraft Foods announced a trans-fat free reformulation of Oreos shortly after the 2003 lawsuit was filed, and the lawsuit was dropped.
 Kraft denied that the change was made in response to the lawsuit, noting that the reformulation had been in planning long before the lawsuit.

 In 2010, two California residents filed a class action lawsuit against Kraft Foods for claiming certain products are healthy when in fact they contain unhealthy trans fat.
 Kraft denied any wrongdoing, saying all packaging claims are true and legal.
-As of June 2012, the case is still ongoing.

 A United States district judge certified the class on June 6, 2012.

-Teddy Grahams, varieties of Ritz Crackers, Honey Maid Grahams, Premium Saltines, Ginger Snaps, and Vegetable Thins all contain artificial trans fat, and Kraft presents these products as healthy with phrases like "wholesome choice", "sensible snacking", and "made with real vegetables".
-The complaint in the case argues that these claims are a violation of California's Unfair Competition Law, Consumer Legal Remedies Act, and False Advertising Law.